-Projects enable you to manage your work more effectively and is aligned with the way your business works.
+Projects enable you to manage your work more effectively.
 You can organize your sites in layers, quickly filter and find content organized in the project panel, and easily move and share sites between projects.

 Content within projects, such as: your Sites, Reports, and Custom Data are included and available in a centralized location.
-This data can be accessed via Business Analyst apps - from Mobile to Web to Desktop, or as individual Item types in ArcGIS Online or Portal for ArcGIS.
+This data can be accessed as individual Item types in ArcGIS Online or ArcGIS Enterprise.

 Step-by-step guide to creating a project.